-- Although he had no troops to command, he joined in the Battle of Bemis Heights on October 7, rallying the troops and leading them on two assaults on the British front lines.
-Arnold’s actions contributed to the American victory, however, he received another injury to his left leg when his horse was shot out from under him and fell on him.
+- Although he had no troops to command, he joined in the Battle of Bemis Heights on October 7.
+He rallied the troops and led them on two assaults on the British front lines.
+His actions contributed to the American victory, however, he received another injury to his left leg when his horse was shot out from under him and fell on him.

-- Spent the winter of 1777-1778 with the Continental Army at Valley Forge.
+- Arnold spent the winter of 1777-1778 with the Continental Army at Valley Forge.

-- Signed the Oath of Allegiance on May 30, 1778, witnessed by Henry Knox.
+- While there, he signed the Oath of Allegiance on May 30, 1778, witnessed by Henry Knox.

-- Arnold was made a Major General on February 17, 1778, which gave him seniority over the generals that were previously above him.
+- He was promoted to Major General on February 17, 1778, which gave him seniority over the generals that were previously above him.

-- Due to his wounds, he was named military commander of Philadelphia on May 28, 1778.
+- Due to the wounds Arnold suffered to his leg, he could not serve in the field, and he was named military commander of Philadelphia on May 28, 1778.

 - Arnold was accused of using his position as an officer to benefit himself financially while he was in Philadelphia.